-wetland related owls: Strigiformes.

-186. Definition of ‘regularly’ (Criteria 5 & 6): As in ‘supports regularly’.
+186. Definition of ‘regularly’ (as used in Criteria 5 & 6): As in ‘supports regularly’.
 A wetland regularly supports a population of a given size if:

+i) the mean of the annual maxima taken over at least five years, at least amounts to the required level; or

-i) the requisite number of birds is known to have occurred in two thirds of the seasons for which adequate data are available, the total number of seasons being not less than three; or
+ii) at least the requisite number of birds is known to have occurred in at least two thirds of the years for which adequate data are available, the total number of years with adequate data being not less than three.

-ii) the mean of the maxima of those seasons in which the site is internationally important, taken over at least five years, amounts to the required level (means based on three or four years may be quoted in provisional assessments only).
+186bis.
+If possible, counts should be of less than 10 years old such that the site is justified on the basis of contemporary data and information about the species concerned.

 187. In establishing long-term ‘use’ of a site by birds, natural variability in population levels should be considered especially in relation to the ecological needs of the populations present.
-Thus in some situations (e.g., sites of importance as drought or cold weather refuges or temporary wetlands in semi-arid or arid areas – which may be quite variable in extent between years), the simple arithmetical average number of birds using a site over several years may not adequately reflect the true ecological importance of the site.
+Thus, in some situations (e.g., sites of importance as drought or cold weather refuges or temporary wetlands in semi-arid or arid areas – which may be quite variable in extent between years), the simple arithmetical average number of birds using a site over several years may not adequately reflect the true ecological importance of the site.
 In these instances, a site may be of crucial importance at certain times (‘ecological bottlenecks’), but hold lesser numbers at other times.
 In such situations, there is a need for interpretation of data from an appropriate time period in order to ensure that the importance of sites is accurately assessed.

-188. In some instances, however, for species occurring in very remote areas or which are particularly rare, or where there are particular constraints on national capacity to undertake surveys, areas may be considered suitable on the basis of fewer counts.
+188. In some instances, however, for species occurring in very remote areas or which are particularly rare, or where there are particular constraints on national capacity to undertake surveys, areas may be considered suitable on the basis of fewer (and or older) counts.
 For some countries or sites where there is very little information, single counts can help establish the relative importance of the site for a species.

 189. Turnover of individuals, especially during migration periods, leads to more waterbirds using particular wetlands than are counted at any one point in time, such that the importance of such a wetland for supporting waterbird populations will often be greater than is apparent from simple census information.
 See Appendix G for the definition of the term ‘turnover’.
 The following considerations in relation to ‘turnover’ in the application of Criterion 5 apply: